-Employers that meet certain criteria must file an annual EE0-1 form with the EE0C's EE0-1 Joint Reporting Committee.
-The EE0-1 form requires employers to submit employment data categorised by race or ethnicity, gender and job category.
-Employers meeting the following criteria must file an EE0-1 form:
+Employers that meet certain criteria must file an annual EEO-1 form with the EEO-1 Joint Reporting Committee of the Equal Employment Opportunity Commission (EEOC).
+The EEO-1 form requires employers to submit employment data categorised by race or ethnicity, gender and job category.
+Employers meeting the following criteria must file an EEO-1 form:

-- All private employers that are subject to Title VII of the Civil Rights Act of 1964 with 100 or more employees excluding state and local governments, primary and secondary school systems, institutions of higher education, Indian tribes and tax-exempt private membership clubs other than labour organisations; or employers that are subject to Title VII that have fewer than 100 employees if the employers are owned by or affiliated with another employer, or there is centralised ownership, control or management so that the group legally constitutes a single enterprise, and the entire enterprise employs a total of 100 or more employees. - All federal contractors (private employers) that are not exempt as provided for by 41 CFR section 60-1.5, have 50 or more employees, and are prime contractors or first-tier subcontractors, and have a contract, subcontract or purchase order amounting to US\$50,000 or more; or serve as a depository of government funds in any amount; or are financial institutions that are issuing and paying agents for US Savings Bonds and Notes.
+- All private employers that are subject to Title VII of the Civil Rights Act (Title VII) with 100 or more employees excluding state and local governments, primary and secondary school systems, institutions of higher education, Indian tribes and tax-exempt private membership clubs other than labour organisations; or employers that are subject to Title VII that have fewer than 100 employees if the employers are owned by or affiliated with another employer, or there is centralised ownership, control or management so that the group legally constitutes a single enterprise, and the entire enterprise employs a total of 100 or more employees. - All federal contractors (private employers) that are not exempt as provided for by 41 CFR section 60-1.5 have 50 or more employees, are prime contractors or first-tier subcontractors, and have a contract, subcontract or purchase order amounting to US\$50,000 or more; or serve as a depository of government funds in any amount; or are financial institutions that are issuing and paying agents for US Savings Bonds and Notes.

-Importantly, the content of the EEO-1 form is currently the subject of ongoing litigation, including related injunctive relief.
+Importantly, the content of the EEO-1 form has been the subject of litigation, including related injunctive relief.
 Accordingly, the full scope of information required of employers with respect to publishing information on pay and other details about employees remains in flux.
+In 2019, the EEOC announced that it would not collect detailed employee compensation data on its Form EEO-1 in 2020.
+However, the EEOC is considering a new reporting requirement by which employers would submit pay data or related information as reasonable, necessary, or appropriate for the enforcement of Title VII and the Equal Pay Act.